hhas/SwiftAutomation/doc-source/1 welcome.md

 # Welcome

+[TO DO: need to rejig HTML generator so that this page is the front index.html page and the chapter list appears as a sidebar or dropdown menu on each page instead of as a separate index page]

 ## What is SwiftAutomation?

 SwiftAutomation enables you to control "AppleScriptable" macOS applications using Apple Inc's [Swift programming language](https://swift.org/).
 SwiftAutomation makes Swift a true alternative to AppleScript for automating your Mac.